-Six Truths About Men Empowering Women
+Six Truths About Men Who Empower Women

 On October 20, 2015 Coach Greg Farnetti, head coach of the West Blocton Tigers in Alabama played his final home game.
 He does not have a son; but he had given his daughter, Jodi the training he would have given his boy.
 It was his proudest moment, he said, when Jodi scored a field goal in that game.

 The Farnetti story is an empowerment model for all male-female relationships.
 It shows that women are people too, and can be an asset in the so-called men's world (and the world in general) when their human potential is considered and empowered.

 Following are six truths about men men empowering women in social relationships.
 They are validated by practitioners of equal opportunity empowerment.